RafaelVidaurre/yakuza/Readme.md

 At this point the job is almost ready to run, just one thing is missing: `events`.
 We need some way to listen to what's happening inside our job so we can make use of the data retrieved and be able to react to errors.

+To listen to events you must use the `job.on` method.

 List of events:

 `job:success`: When the job finished successfully